strubell/sbt-jflex-scala/README.md

-# sbt-jflex
+# sbt-jflex-scala

-A plugin for sbt-0.11.x that generates code based on an jflex specification.
+A plugin for sbt-0.11.x that generates code based on a jflex-scala specification.

-This is a shameless fork-and-adapt of stefri's sbt-antlr plugin.
+This is a shameless fork-and-adapt of dlwh's sbt-jflex, which is in turn a shameless fork-and-adapt of stefri's sbt-antlr plugin.

 ## Usage